rpajanssen/tangible-assessment/README.md

 Use the previous service and create a restful endpoint to expose the service.
 You need to implement two REST services:
 - create person
 - get filtered persons

 This assignment is about the following aspects:
 - set up and implement a rest api
 - validation
 - error handling
 - testing

 Assignment 3 - Create a commandline client to invoke the endpoints (15 mins) -
 This assignment is about the following aspects:
 - Choice of framework, (e.g. spring-boot commandline-runner, or any other)
 - calling a rest api

 Assignment 4 - Create another restful web-application (20 mins)
 -
 This web application should also invoke the rest endpoints from assignment 2.
 (If assignment 3 is not accompished, this assignment can still be made)

 This assignment is about the following aspects:
 - resilience / fault tolerance
 - traceability
-- context propogation
+- context propagation
 - service discovery